ESCOMP/CTSM/doc/source/tech_note/Photosynthesis/CLM50_Tech_Note_Photosynthesis.rst

 where :math:`LNC_{a}` is the area-based leaf nitrogen concentration (g N m\ :sup:`-2` leaf area, Chapter :numref:`rst_Photosynthetic Capacity`), and 0.2577 :math:`\mu`\ mol CO\ :sub:`2` g\ :sup:`-1` N s\ :sup:`-1` is the base respiration rate.
-The parameters :math:`V_{c\max 25}`,
+[this doesn't look correct based on the code, which lists two options; verify with Rosie] The parameters :math:`V_{c\max 25}`,
 :math:`J_{\max 25}`, :math:`T_{p25}`, :math:`k_{p25}`, and
 :math:`R_{d25}` are scaled over the canopy for sunlit and shaded leaves